-Procur ement Title: Requisition #: Estima ted Contract Va llue (incl. options): Instructorisk detection information inform etions: The required acquisitions, regressions required acquisitions, regression.
-If the required action and/or contract sensitive informations identified at.
-If it is not clear to a strict in and/or if contract sensitive information and/or if contract contract Chief Information of the in accordance with the return of the the checklist to the service in the return of the checklist to the service in acquired accordance with the checklist to the service in acquired accordance with the checklist to the service in acquired accordance with the service in accordance with the checklist to the service in acquired accordance with the service in accorda ring office shall complete this checklist for all acquisitions, including gardless of dollar value.
-A properly executed checklist serves as the high red by HSAR Class Deviation 15-01, Safeguarding of Sensitive iring official determines that a contractor will have access to sensitive factor IT systems will be used to input, store, process, output and/or nation, the requiring official shall ensure the Statement of Work, Performance Work Statement or specification is reviewed by the at HSAM 3004.470(b) and obtain signatures, as applicable, on this far to the requiring official if the contractor will have access to sensitive intractor IT systems will be used to input, store, process, output, and/or nation, the requirements official shall at a minimum consult with the mation Officer (CIO), Chief Security Officer (CSO) and Privacy Officer.
-Il submit the completed checklist as part of the procurement request with HSAM 3004.7101.
+ent Title: Requisition #: Estimated l Contract V alue (incl. options): Instruction assisted acrisk determination information transmit so Statement organization checklist. information transmit so Componer The require package in result in the routing the ensuring the ensuring the equisitions, requisitions, remination requisitions.
+If the requion and/or contensitive inform of Objective, ons identified.
+If it is not clear and/or if consitive information of the checklist to the solicitation. gardless of dollar value.
+A properly executed checklist serves as the high ired by HSAR Class Deviation 15-01, Safeguarding of Sensitive airing official determines that a contractor will have access to sensitive tractor IT systems will be used to input, store, process, output and/or mation, the requiring official shall ensure the Statement of Work, Performance Work Statement or specification is reviewed by the at HSAM 3004.470(b) and obtain signatures, as applicable, on this ear to the requiring official if the contractor will have access to sensitive intractor IT systems will be used to input, store, process, output, and/or mation, the requirements official shall at a minimum consult with the mation Officer (CIO), Chief Security Officer (CSO) and Privacy Officer. all submit the completed checklist as part of the procurement request with HSAM 3004.7101.
 Failure to submit a completed checklist will be procurement request package.
-The contracting officer is responsible for the Head of Contracting Activity (HCA) or designee for signature and and resultant contract reflect the requirements contained in the checklist.
-A. Sens sitive Informatio on and Access Requirements (completed by the requiring office): 1. or have access to any of the types of the sensitive information listed Yes No Chemical-terrorism Vulnerability Information (CVI) For Official Use Only (FOUO) Law Enforcement Sensitive Information Protected Critical Infrastructure Information (PCII) Personally Identifiable Information (PII) Sensitive PII (SPII) Sensitive Security Information (SSI) sensitive information 2.
-Will contractor e mployees have access to DHS information systems?
-Yes No 3.
-Will contractor e ☐ Yes ☐ No mployees require recurring access to Government facilities? (of the checklist. wer is "No" to questions 1 through 3, proceed to the Signatures section When the answer is "No" to questions 1 through 3, the checklist shall, at igned by the requiring official and the HCA (or designee).
+The contracting officer is responsible for the Head of Contracting Activity (HCA) or designee for signature and a and resultant contract reflect the requirements contained in the checklist.
+A. Sensiti ive Informati ion and Access Requirements (completed by the requiring office): tor have access to any of the types of the sensitive information listed e acquisition?
+Yes No Yes No Yes No Yes No Yes No Yes No Chemical-terrorism Vulnerability Information (CVI) For Official Use Only (FOUO) Law Enforcement Sensitive Information Protected Critical Infrastructure Information (PCII) Personally Identifiable Information (PII) Sensitive PII (SPII) Sensitive Security Information (SSI) f sensitive information 2.
+Wi ill contractor employees have access to DHS information systems?
+Yes No ill contractor (employees require recurring access to Government facilities? of the checklist. when the answer is "No" to questions 1 through 3, proceed to the Signatures section.
+When the answer is "No" to questions 1 through 3, the checklist shall, at signed by the requiring official and the HCA (or designee).